DallanQ/lost_ruins_of_arnak/QA.md

 > What are the reserve tiles used for?

 According to the rulebook in page 23, Reserve tiles serve two main purposes:
 1. The ×3 multiplier tiles are intended for use if you are close to running out of tokens.
 Each token on the tile counts as 3.
 Tokens on the supply board are not intended to be limited.
-2. The other side of the tile is a *fear* tile.
+3. The other side of the tile is a *fear* tile.
 If you are supposed to take a *Fear* card when the *Fear* deck is empty, you take a *fear* tile instead.
 It will be worth -2 points during final scoring.
 Keep the *fear* tile in your play area.
 If you have a chance to exile a card from your play area, you may exile the *fear* tile instead.

 In playtesting, we needed these tiles only in extremely rare situations.
 Depending on your play style, your group might never need them

 [using-an-artifact-card-for-its-travel-icons-pay-a](https://boardgamegeek.com/thread/2668433/using-an-artifact-card-for-its-travel-icons-pay-a)

 > If you use an artifact from your hand for its travel icons, do you still pay a tablet?
-Or is the tablet payment ONLY if you use the card's ability?
+Or is the tablet payment only, if you use the card's ability?

 You do not pay a tablet when using an artifact card for its travel icons.
 The tablet payment is required only when you use the card’s main ability.
 According to the rules on page 9, you pay travel costs by "spending" a card with appropriate travel symbols.
 Spending a card for travel symbols is not the same as "playing" a card (page 13).